jorgetejerasoto/jorgetejerasoto/README.md

-# About me
+# About me☝️

 Hi, I’m Jorge Tejera
 I am studying "DAW" first,
 which is a higher degree professional training in web application development.
-I am from Gran Canaria in Spain.
+I am from Gran Canaria in Canary Islands, Spain.
 I am interested in Developing and IT in general.

-# Studies
+# Studies 🗒️
 In this first year we learn for example:

 * Java.